etwk/blog/content/lists/books.md

 ### Mahatma Gandhi
 - [ ] Mohandas K. Gandhi, Autobiography: The Story of My Experiments with Truth #people #must
 - [ ] Gandhi: A Very Short Introduction #must

+### Michael Pollan
+- [ ] How to Change Your Mind: What the New Science of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, and Transcendence #psychology
+- [ ] The Omnivore's Dilemma: A Natural History of Four Meals #foodthink #must
+- [ ] In Defense of Food: An Eater's Manifesto #foodthink #must
+- [ ] Cooked: A Natural History of Transformation #foodthink #must

 ### Svetlana Alexievich
 - [ ] Voices from Chernobyl: The Oral History of a Nuclear Disaster
 - [ ] Secondhand Time: The Last of the Soviets #must #bumingbai